 I am glad I had the opportunity to experience the Normandy Beaches.
 If you ever get the chance to go, do it!

 We arrived home on June 6, so I had a few days after we returned to catch up on email, write up a new to-do list, do the wash, and repack as I had to take off again!

-As you are reading this post, I will be in Las Vegas at the Annual Case Management Society of America.
+As you are reading this post, I will be in Las Vegas at the Case Management Society of America Annual Conference.
 I look forward to this event every year as it brings my case management colleagues together in a relaxed and energetic atmosphere.
 If you are on Facebook, Twitter, or LinkedIn, look for my updates throughout the week!
 If you are at the conference, make sure you find me and say hello!